-- The Designated Safeguarding Leads (DSL) (Simon Beahan and Claudie Pattison) have lead responsibility for online safety.
-Whilst activities of the designated safeguarding lead may be delegated to an appropriately trained deputy, overall the ultimate lead responsibility for safeguarding and child protection, including online safety remains with the DSLs. - Curbar Primary School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL) Simon Beahan has lead responsibility for online safety.
+Whilst activities of the designated safeguarding lead may be delegated to an appropriately trained deputy, overall the ultimate lead responsibility for safeguarding and child protection, including online safety remains with the DSL. - Curbar Primary School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.